sp0x/go-ddns/README.md

     -e ZONE=example.org \
     -e RECORD_TTL=3600 \
     --name=dyndns \
-    davd/docker-ddns:latest
+    sp0x/go-ddns:latest
 ```

-If you want to persist DNS configuration across container recreation, add `-v /somefolder:/var/cache/bind`.
+If you want to persist DNS configuration across container runs, add `-v /somefolder:/var/cache/bind`.
 If you are experiencing any
 issues updating DNS configuration using the API (`NOTAUTH` and `SERVFAIL`), make sure to add writing permissions for root (UID=0) to your
 persistent storage (e.g. `chmod -R a+w /somefolder`).